Kgkkjjj/OS/README.md

 # CodeEditor

-This repository contains a simple Windows 11 WPF code editor written in C#.
-It provides 15 basic tools to help users create C# programs.
-The project is a skeleton and uses message boxes as placeholders for actual functionality.
+This repository contains a minimal Windows 11 WPF code editor written in C#.
+It implements 15 tools that make it easier to create and manage small C# programs.
+The editor can compile the current file to an executable and run simple git and package commands.

 ## Building